 Will special entertainment precincts be established in other local government areas?

 The City of Perth has formally initiated scheme amendment No. 41 to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct.
-The City will shortly be seeking further community input on this proposal and the additional supplementary information.
+The City has commenced consultation for community input on this proposal and the additional supplementary information.
 Please visit the City of Perth website for more information.

 What do these reforms mean for existing residential developments within a special entertainment precinct?